 GeneCards Summary for NUP133 Gene

 NUP133 (Nucleoporin 133) is a Protein Coding gene.
 Diseases associated with NUP133 include Galloway-Mowat Syndrome 8 and Nephrotic Syndrome, Type 18.
-Among its related pathways are Transport of the SLBP independent Mature mRNA and Signaling by GPCR.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.

 UniProtKB/Swiss-Prot Summary for NUP133 Gene

 Involved in poly(A)+ RNA transport.
 Involved in nephrogenesis (PubMed:30179222).